mirokuuno/xv6-windows/README.md

 * Setting up

 As in the example below

 MinGW \ bin;

 Tools \;

 qemu;

-iss set in the PATH.
+are set in the PATH.

 @echo off